AlexandreMarcos94/AlexandreMarcos94/README.md

 - Name : Alexandre
 - Age : 23y
-- 🔭 I’m currently working on school and personnal projects
+- 🔭 I’m currently working on personnal projects
-- 🌱 I’m currently learning everything i find interesting
+- 🌱 I’m currently learning cybersecurity stuff
-- 🤔 I’m looking for help with developper stuff and english vocabulary
+- 🤔 I’m looking for help with cybersecurity stuff and english vocabulary
 - 💬 Ask me about everything you want
 - 📫 How to reach me: am94protonmail@protonmail.com